Will-D-M/monster_shop_1911/README.md

 This is the landing page when a merchant logs in.
 Here, they will see their contact information (but cannot change it), some statistics, and a list of pending orders that require the merchant's attention.

 ### Admins can act on behalf of merchants
-Admin users will see more information on the "/merchants" route that all users see.
+Admin users will see more information on the "/admin/merchants" route that all users see.
 For example, on this page, an admin user can navigate to each merchant's dashboard under a route like "/admin/merchants/7".
 This will allow the admin to perform every action that the merchant themselves can perform.
-Admin users can also "downgrade" a merchant account to become a user account.
+Fulfilling merchant items will be an extension in User Stories 61 & 62

 ```
 [ ] done